Analysis | Fact-checking Trump’s campaign rally for the Georgia Senate races

 “The State of Georgia entered a consent decree that essentially did one thing and one thing only … instead of giving three days to inform a voter there was an issue with their ballot, [it] is down to 24 hours when you’re within 11 days of the election,” Sterling said on Nov.
 17. “That is the one and only thing that that consent order addressed in any real way.”

-Raffensperger, in a Facebook post, noted that the rejection rate from 2018 to 2020 was the “exact same,” so the idea that some settlement agreement that we entered into changed how counties were doing this is basically nonsense.”
+Raffensperger, in a Facebook post, noted that the rejection rate from 2018 to 2020 was the “exact same, ... so the idea that some settlement agreement that we entered into changed how counties were doing this is basically nonsense.”

 “The most unhappy person right now anywhere in the United States is Hillary Clinton, because she’s asking the Democrat Party, why the hell didn’t you do this for me?
 Through?
 Why didn’t you do it for me?”